qd-qd/sdk-tutorials/onboarding/chapter-4/5-section-5.md

 <HighlightBox type="info">

-Consider your wallet's "address" as you would the address of your home: it is perfectly acceptable for other people to know your address, as it allows them to send you ATOM or other assets. *Knowing an address does **not** grant access to the assets at that address*.
+Consider your wallet's "address" as you would the address of your home: it is perfectly acceptable for other people to know your address, as it allows them to send you ATOM or other assets. _Knowing an address does **not** grant access to the assets at that address._

 </HighlightBox>

-You can also open the [Keplr dashboard page](https://wallet.keplr.app/#/dashboard), which interfaces with the extension. **The dashboard at this address is a web page loaded from a website and, as such, is not a trusted partner**.
-It will never ask you for your mnemonic or your password.
+You can also open the [Keplr dashboard page](https://wallet.keplr.app/#/dashboard), which interfaces with the extension. **The dashboard at this address is a web page loaded from a website and, as such, is not a trusted partner.** It will never ask you for your mnemonic or your password.

 <HighlightBox type="tip">